microsoft/code-with-engineering-playbook/docs/design-reviews/trade-studies/template.md

 The chosen solution, or a list of questions that need to be answered before the decision can be made.

 In the latter case, each question needs an action item and an assigned person for answering the question.
-Once those questions are answered, the document must be updated to reflect the answers and the final decision
+Once those questions are answered, the document must be updated to reflect the answers, and the final decision